ThamerD/alert-triage-mini-view/README.md

   tests with React Testing Library for the keyboard hook and drawer status changes; Playwright for the end-to-end triage flow.
-- **Telemetry.** Time-to-acknowledge, time-to-resolve, status-change rate per analyst - the metrics that tell you whether the UX is actually helping the team move faster.
+- **Telemetry.** Time-to-acknowledge, time-to-resolve, status-change rate per analyst.
+These are the metrics that tell you whether the UX is actually helping the team move faster.